reactjs/react.dev/src/content/reference/react/useTransition.md

   // Store the actual quantity in separate state to show the mismatch. const [clientQuantity, setClientQuantity] = useState(1);

-  const updateQuantityAction = event => {
+  const updateQuantityAction = newQuantity => {
-    const newQuantity = event.target.value;
     setClientQuantity(newQuantity);

+    // Access the pending state of the transition,
+    // by wrapping in startTransition again.
-    // Update the quantity in an async transition. startTransition(async () => {
+    startTransition(async () => {
       const savedQuantity = await updateQuantity(newQuantity);
       startTransition(() => {